 - home office running costs

 - parking fees

 - trade, professional, or academic publications

 Home office expenses

-You may be able to claim home office running costs if you need to do some of your work at home, like answering emails, creating quotes, paying bills or organising timetables.
-Or if you do an online course (directly related to your current job).
+If you need to do some of your work at home, like answering emails, creating quotes, paying bills, or organising timetables, you may be able to claim home office running costs.
+You can even claim if you do an online course at home that is directly related to your job.